Professor Siobhan Lambert-Hurley

 With a grant from the Higher Education Academy and further funding from the Leverhulme Trust and Sheffield's Arts Enterprise, I developed a new digital archive, ‘Accessing Muslim Lives’, in collaboration with partners at the University of Oxford and Northwestern University.
 Though used primarily in higher education, it also enables the general public to explore the lives of men and women in the Muslim world from the sixteenth century to now through their autobiographical writings.

 I have worked with Dead Earnest Theatre in Sheffield to produce an immersive theatre and virtual performance based on my research entitled 'Veiled Voyagers - a Mahfil'.
 This project was showcased at Festival of the Mind 2018, Migration Matters 2019 and South Asian Heritage Month 2020.
+An audio play based on this performance is available here.

 I have given a number of public talks, including at the Bloomsbury Festival in London, the Faiz International Festival in Lahore and the Sanchaari Sanskritik Parv in Allahabad.
 I have also delivered lectures for A-level students, and I am pursuing further links with schools, using the history of South Asians in Britain to facilitate discussion of multiculturalism and citizenship.